Process theology: Relationship to pluralism

 Process theology affirms that God is working in all persons to actualize potentialities.
 In that sense each religious manifestation is the Divine working in a unique way to bring out the beautiful and the good.
 Additionally, scripture and religion represent human interpretations of the divine.
 In this sense pluralism is the expression of the diversity of cultural backgrounds and assumptions that people use to approach the Divine.

 Relationship to the doctrine of the incarnation

 Contrary to Christian orthodoxy, the Christ of mainstream process theology is not the mystical and historically unique union of divine and human natures in one hypostasis, the eternal Logos of God incarnated and identifiable as the man Jesus.
-Rather God is incarnate in the lives of all people when they act according to a call from God.
-Jesus fully and in every way responded to God's call, thus the person of Jesus is theologically understood as "the divine Word in human form."
-Jesus is not singularly or essentially God, but he was perfectly synchronized to God at all moments of life.
+Rather, God is incarnate in the lives of all people when they act according to a call from God.
+Jesus fully and in every way responded to God's call; thus, the person of Jesus is theologically understood as "the divine Word in human form."
+Jesus is not singularly or essentially God, but he was perfectly in sync with God at all moments of his life.

 Cobb expressed the Incarnation in process terms that link it to his understanding of actualization of human potential: "'Christ' refers to the Logos as incarnate hence as the process of creative transformation in and of the world".